 Choosing The Right lubricants

 The heart and soul of every vehicle is its engine and keeping it well lubricated ensures minimal friction as well as wear and tear.
-This immediately translate to better performance, efficiency and fuel savings.
-There are three forms of mineral and synthetic motor oils with the third being the hybrid of the two - Semi Synthetic lubricant.
+This immediately translates to better performance, efficiency and fuel savings.
+There are three forms of mineral and synthetic motor oils with the third being the hybrid of the two – Semi-Synthetic lubricant.

 Mineral engine lubricant is the earliest form of motor oil used which does produce excellent lubrication.
-With its low cost of manufacturing, it is the lowest cost among the motor oils and has a wider appeal among the budget conscious drivers.
+With its low cost of manufacturing, it is the lowest cost among the motor oils and has a wider appeal among the budget-conscious drivers.
 This oil does come with shortcomings.
 Contaminants such as sulfur are not filtered out with the usual filtering process.
-This impurity under extreme temperatures tend to solidify, oxidize and breakdown faster than synthetic oils.
+This impurity under extreme temperatures tends to solidify, oxidize and breakdown faster than synthetic oils.

-All lubricants contain additives that prevent foaming, engine wear and viscosity conditioners that determine a lubricant's effectiveness.
-Both mineral and synthetic oils are pumped from the earth but synthetic oils go through a much more refined process resulting in a higher performing lubricant.
-This clearly translate to higher production cost and price tag.
+All lubricants contain additives that prevent foaming, engine wear and viscosity conditioners that determine a lubricant’s effectiveness.
+Both mineral and synthetic oils are pumped from the earth but synthetic oils go through a much more refined process resulting in a higher-performing lubricant.
+This clearly translates to higher production cost and price tag.

-With less contaminants, synthetic motor oils are very effective in preventing engine wear despite extreme usage.
+With fewer contaminants, synthetic motor oils are very effective in preventing engine wear despite extreme usage.